-- 8.9 The design of the buildings would incorporate a traditional styled appearance consisting of gables and bays to the front elevation, maintaining the overall street scene with use of an appropriate materials palette with an adequate balance between render, facing bricks, soldier course brickwork, hanging tile, glazing and appropriate roof proportions.
+8.9 The design of the buildings would incorporate a traditional styled appearance consisting of gables and bays to the front elevation, maintaining the overall street scene with use of an appropriate materials palette with an adequate balance between flint stone, soldier course brickwork, hanging tile, glazing and appropriate roof proportions.
 The main front element would present a traditional architectural response, consisting of a gabled bay.
-It is noted that hung tile roofs and white render are characteristic of the area.
-As such, whilst there are concerns about the appearance of render over time, a building with a small amount of render is considered to be an appropriate design response in this situation.
-The use of Alderley Burgundy bricks or similar would be acceptable, brick slips would not be an appropriate facing material. - 8.10 The rear flatted block is on a sloping site and would have a lower floor that is accessible from the rear and via internal stairs.
-This would give the appearance of a two storey building when viewed from the rear.
+It is noted that flint stone is characteristic of the area and as such its use would be acceptable as a facing material.

-Fig 3: Proposed site plan showing proposal in relation to neighbouring properties
+Fig 4: Proposed site plan showing proposal in relation to neighbouring properties

 - 8.11 Policy DM10.2 seeks to create well defined and designed public and private spaces and advises that forecourt parking should only be allowed where it does not cause undue harm to the character or setting of the building and is large enough to accommodate parking with sufficient screening to prevent vehicles encroaching on the public highway.
-Whilst the frontage would be given over to hard-standing to allow for off street parking there would be some soft landscaping surrounding it, along with a section of soft landscaping along the boundary.
+The frontage of the site would remain predominantly soft landscaped with hardstanding for parking within the centre of the site between the buildings.
 Given the overall scale of the development and number of forecourt hardstanding areas in the vicinity, the extent of hardstanding would not be excessive.
-The site would offer sufficient opportunities for soft landscaping to the rear. - 8.12 The application site is a substantial plot within an established residential area.
+The site would offer sufficient opportunities for soft landscaping to the front, rear and around the site boundary. - 8.12 The application site is a substantial plot within an established residential area.
 The scale and massing of the new buildings would generally be in keeping with the overall scale of development found in the immediate area whilst sensitively intensifying it and the layout of the development would respect the streets' pattern and rhythm.